Simucube/simucube-docs.github.io/docs/ActivePedal/Cabling.md

 The illustration below demostrates the typical configurations of ActivePedal.
 ActivePedal kits will come with the necessary cables.

 !!!
 Info "Connecting passive pedals"
     Passive pedals that are not designed for ActivePedal connector will require an adapter cable.
-Check navigate to Accessories section for current availability.
+Navigate to Accessories section for current availability.

     For example Heusinkveld pedals require an adapter cable.